1960s Fashion for Men: Iconic Styles That Defined the Decade

 Showcasing 1960s Mad Men style, a businessman wears a gray single-breasted suit.
 Photo: iStock

 Stepping into the early 1960s, a time often described as the Mad Men era, a shift toward sartorial elegance marked men’s fashion.
 The slim-fitting suit, crafted from the era’s dominant fabric, gray flannel, was the cornerstone of this style.
-This was typically paired with a crisp white dress shirt or a classic Oxford shirt.

-Skinny ties and narrow lapels further refined the look, reflecting the contemporary, minimalist approach to fashion.
 Footwear also played a key role during this period, with penny loafers and chukka boots becoming widely popular.
+However, this was just one facet of the 1960s style spectrum.

-However, this was just one facet of the 1960s style spectrum, with the era also witnessing the emergence of diverse fashion trends, each with its cultural influences and statement-making aesthetics.
+The era also witnessed the emergence of diverse fashion trends, each with its cultural influences and statement-making aesthetics.
 From the rebellious Beatnik style to the preppy Ivy League look, the vibrant Mod style of London, and the laid-back Surfer style from the coasts of California, the 1960s was a time of sartorial innovation and variety.

 The Intellectual Rebellion: Beatnik Style